falun/json/README.md

 err := json.UnmarshalX(data, &dest, json.Options{Required: []string{"username"}})
 ```

-Will decode a paylooad and produce an error if `username` was not explicitly set.
+Will decode a payload and produce an error if `username` was not explicitly set.
 And if you decide that `null` isn't sufficient and that the empty string must be
 passed you could change your unmarshal call to: